Center of Excellence in Hernia Surgery

 2: Surgical Experience

-The applicant facility performs at least 100 hernia surgery procedures annually.
+The applicant facility performs at least 100 qualifying hernia surgeries annually.

-Each applicant surgeon has served as the primary surgeon for at least 125 hernia surgery procedures in their lifetime, and performs at least 50 procedures annually.
+Each applicant surgeon performs at least 50 qualifying hernia surgeries annually and has served as the primary surgeon for at least 125 qualifying hernia surgeries in their lifetime.

 For surgeons, procedures performed at any facility may be used toward volume.
 Surgeons must have served as the primary surgeon for a procedure to qualify.
 If the surgeon’s role as primary surgeon has been properly documented, procedures performed during fellowship or residency may qualify.
 Cases in which the surgeon served as co-surgeon or assisting surgeon do not qualify.